-A classic edition of Monopoly includes $20,580 in Monopoly money, so if you wanted to play like-for-like with real cash you’d need the same amount.
+A classic edition of Monopoly includes $20,580 in Monopoly money, so if you wanted to play for real money in a like-for-like game, you’d need the same amount.

 However, most people prefer to treat one Monopoly dollar as a cent, so you would need $205.80 in total.
 Unless you’re a millionaire, that’s a more realistic amount to use.

 The real Monopoly money should be broken down in the following ways:

 - 60 x quarters (to replace 30 $50 Monopoly bills)

 - 90 x dimes (60 dimes to replace 30 $20 Monopoly bills, 30 to replace the $10 bills)

 Of course, if you’re feeling flush you might prefer to play with the full amount in full dollar values.

 Before 2008, Monopoly sets came with $15,140, so you could use this amount (or $151.40) instead if you don’t want to invest the full amount to set up the banker’s tray.

 The rules of real money Monopoly